renproject/swapperd/README.md

 `curl https://releases.republicprotocol.com/swapper/install.sh -sSf | sh`

-2. When prompted enter the Ethereum address on your MetaMask
+2. When prompted, enter the Ethereum address that you will use with https://testnet.ren.exchange.
+This Ethereum address must hold all trading fees but does not hold the funds used for swapping.
+The swapper uses this address to distinguish between trades opened by RenEx vs. other malicious websites.

 3. When prompted enter the required Bitcoin Node information.
-You will need its IP address, the RPC port, and the RPC credentials (username / password).
+You will need its IP address, the RPC port, and the RPC credentials (username/password).

 ### Windows